nilsmango/project7III/content/tap/manual/_index.md

 Double tap an encoder to reset to 0 (or center for Panning), triple tap to reset to center (63).

 #### MIDI Grid
 Play notes with the MIDI grid.
-You have the option of choosing from different scales, velocity modes, mood wheel, grids etc. via the side panel button in the [Footer Bar](#footer-bar).
+You have the option of choosing from different scales, velocity modes, mod wheel, layouts, and more via the side panel button in the [Footer Bar](#footer-bar).

 #### Step Sequencer
 Add notes by tapping and move them by dragging.
 Dragging slowly enables non-quantized fine movement.
-Change octaves using the side panel.
-Use the green rectangle at the top of the step sequencer to move the loop and perform other useful actions.
+Use the green rectangle at the top of the step sequencer to move the loop and perform other useful actions like changing the drums page or octave.
+You can also change octaves/pages by using the side panel.
 Drag horizontally to navigate through the pages of the step sequencer.
 Drag the small rectangle at the end of a note to adjust its length.
+On iPhone this might be a bit tricky to do, that is why we have added a context menu to the [Tracks Bar](#tracks-bar), where you can adjust the note length via buttons.

 ### Clip View
-Show the clips.
-Use the [Tracks Bar](#tracks-bar) to navigate horizontally, use the clips for navigating vertically.
+Shows the clips.
+Use the [Tracks Bar](#tracks-bar) to navigate horizontally, drag in the Clip View for navigating vertically.
 Start and stop clips by tapping on a clip.
 If you tap on an empty clip slot Tap will take you to the [Device View](#device-view).
 Long-press on any clip slot to bring up a context menu.
+The selected device's Banks Bar and Encoders Section are displayed above the clip view exactly like in the Device View.

 ### Mixer View
-Show the mixer section.
+Shows the mixer section.
 Use the [Tracks Bar](#tracks-bar) to navigate.
+Double tap on the volume fader to set the volume to zero.
+User sends, panning, mute and solo at your discretion.
+Below the mixer section, there is a compact Clip View that allows you to interact with clips.

 ### Encoders View
 Shows custom encoder layouts.
 You can create a custom encoder layout, or load a previously created layout by tapping the button in the top right-hand corner and choose your adventure.
 Encoder layouts can include multiple pages.
 You can adjust the MIDI channel and CC for each encoder.
 The navigation of the pages is done through the [Footer Bar](#footer-bar) arrows.